 Phenol peels, also known as carbolic acid, is the strongest chemical peel solution.
 Phenol peels are very powerful and can provide dramatic facial rejuvenation with long-lasting results.
 In some cases, they may only be administered once in a lifetime.

 The training is designed for Doctors, Dentists, Nurse Practitioners, Registered Nurses, Pharmacists and & beauty therapists (minimum level 3).
 Personnel currently registered with their associations and governing body can also attend these courses.
-It is necessary to provide photo evidence of your qualification and you will be asked for this at Registration.

 What You Can Expect